-The cervix becomes softer and opens around ovulation so that the sperm can pass through the uterus and to the fallopian tubes.
-The cervix also rises during this time during because of the effects of estrogen on the ligaments that hold your uterus in place.
+The cervix becomes softer around ovulation so that the sperm can pass through the uterus and to the fallopian tubes.
+The cervix also rises during this time during because of the effects of estrogen on the ligaments that hold the uterus in place.

 For maximum effectiveness, FAM users follow 4 rules:

-- Intercourse is allowed in the first 5 days of the menstrual cycle (beginning with the first day of your period) if you had an obvious temperature shift 12-16 days before.
+- Intercourse is allowed in the first 5 days of the menstrual cycle (beginning with the first day of your period) if the woman had an obvious temperature shift 12-16 days before.

 - Before ovulation, intercourse is allowed the evening of every dry cervical fluid day.

-- Intercourse can resume the evening of the third consecutive day your temperature rises to postovulatory levels.
+- Intercourse can resume the evening of the third consecutive day the woman's temperature rises to postovulatory levels.

-- Intercourse can resume the evening of the fourth consecutive day after your peak cervical fluid day.
+- Intercourse can resume the evening of the fourth consecutive day after the woman's peak cervical fluid day.